 5v Clock Frequency

-Arduino pro mini has almost the same pins Arduino nano or UNO have.
-It has a total of 14 digital pins and 8 analog pins.
-It supports serial communication, SPI, and UART protocols.
-Pro mini Arduino pinout is very simple
+Arduino Pro Mini has almost the same pins as Arduino Nano or UNO have.
+It has a total of 14 digital pins and 8 analog pins that supports serial communication, SPI, and UART protocols.
+It is a very simple pinout to be used.

-After discussing Arduino pro mini pinout.
-The next question comes in mind is how to program Arduino pro mini.
-For doing that we need an FTDI programmer that uploads the code from computer to Arduino pro mini 328p IC.
-FTDI programmer is not on the Arduino mini pro.
-So, we need an external FTDI programmer and connect it with Arduino mini.
-The connection is very simple to follow the diagram or table.
+After discussing about the Arduino Pro Mini Pinout.
+The next question that comes to your mind is how to program Arduino Pro Mini.
+For doing that we need an FTDI programmer that uploads the code from the computer to Arduino Pro Mini 328p IC.
+FTDI programmer is not on the Arduino Mini Pro.
+So, we require an external FTDI programmer and need to connect it with the Arduino Mini.
+The connection is very simple, the diagram or table for your assistance.